chihming-chen/light-weight-TMF-classifier/README.md

 Logistic Regression	  0.994069	0.571754	5.770547
 Support Vecor Machine	  0.994069	0.578588	2.391673
 Random Forest	          0.995387	0.407745	1.378553
-Voting Classifier	  0.995387	0.537585	2.284712
 </pre>

 #### Top-n Accuracy:
 Many of the document types defined in the Reference Model are entity specific.
 For example, to show a person is qualified to perform a clinical trial related task, the documentation showing the qualification of the person, such as a medical license or Curriculum Vitae is collected and becomes a part of the TMFs.
 The Reference Model defines 'Principal Investigator's Curriculum Vitae (CV)', 'Sub-investigator’s CV', 'Coordinating investigator's CV', 'Laboratory Staff's CV' and 'Committee Member's CV' as different document types.
 However, in practice, the position of the qualified person rarely shows up on a CV.
 Another example, for 'User Requirement Specifications' or 'Audit Certificate', they all belong to different document classes depending on what kinds of systems are involved.
 Again, in real practice, the types of systems may not always show up in the title of a document.
 Simply put, the title of a document alone does not always be able to distinguish these entity-specific document types.

 Therefore, I adopt a "Top-n Accuracy" scoring scheme to better assess the performance of the model under these circumstances.
 Instead of using the single outcome prediction, I consider the top 3 or top 5 probabilities produced by a model as the prediction of the model.
 Specifically, if one of the top-3 or top-5 prediction candidates matches the correct classification, it is considered a correct classification by the model.
-(This is the main reason why I have chosen these base models.)
 <pre>

 			Top-1 Accuracy	Top-3 Accuracy	Top-5 Accuracy